kjean667/WinUICustomTitleAndFlyoutBug/README.md

 Also, the title bar control buttons for minimize, maximize and closing the window are given priority over the flyout that is displayed above.

+# Bug report

+Bug has been submitted to the microsoft-ui-xaml project here: https://github.com/microsoft/microsoft-ui-xaml/issues/9463

 # Steps to reproduce the bug

-Reproduction sample code is available here: https://

 Use AppWindowTitleBar.ExtendsContentIntoTitleBar and SetDragRectangles to extend custom content into the title bar of the window.
 (See WindowTitleHelper.cs in reproduction sample)